Why Self-hosted WordPress Is the Way to Go.

 In the world of online publishing, WordPress serves as a publishing platform to enable users to create, edit and publish content online.
-Two options of WordPress are available – self-hosted WordPress (known as WordPress.org) and WordPress.com.
+Two options of WordPress are available – self-hosted WordPress (known as WordPress.org) and WordPress.com (which can be easily and affordably hosted by KnownHost).
 The differences are vast and each platform has benefits and drawbacks, depending on your needs.

 Fundamentally, WordPress.org and WordPress.com differ because one is software and the other is a website providing the publication service.
 WordPress.org is blogging software that enables you to download installation files to your hard drive and install it on your own server.